Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 So far we talk about hard disk and optical disk with PATA or SATA technologies, we need to have also knowledge about SCSI and iSCSI, when we talk about SCSI it can be sort of hard drive or optical drive or even floppy drive, but it also can referred to bus connector, but it also can be referred as the software technology that know how to connect with the hard disk, if you want to know more about that you can view the [Ancient Electronics](https://www.youtube.com/watch?v=M0i4MxeoatQ&t=1691s) video overview which I found the most explainable for us to be ready for the EXAM.

-In the LPIC2 objective we need to have more knowledge about **iSCSI** which is the way to mount SCSI device from the network, in **iSCSI** there is a two thing we need to know, the server side configuration and the client side configuration, on the server we need to setup the device that going to be use with iSCSI on remote machine which are the client, we also need to enable on the server his IP address and password if we want.
+In the LPIC2 objective we need to have more knowledge about **iSCSI** which is the way to mount SCSI device from the network, in **iSCSI** there is a two thing we need to know, the server side configuration and the client side configuration, on the server we need to setup the device that going to be use with iSCSI on remote machine which are the client, we also need to enable on the server it's IP address and password if we want.

 On the server side with setup the **target** which going to be some local disk on the server and on the client we use it as a **initiator** which going to mount the **target** from the remote server.